barryCFlynn/Luxe_TimePieces/README_template.md

 - Header
     * It is featured and fixed on all pages.
+    * used flexbox and position the logo and nav bar.
     * The Logo was a free design found online (See Credits for references) but modified to fit in the company name and also serves as another link to the home page.
     * Includes links to the Home Page, Buy Page, Sell Page, and About Page.
     * It is identical in design across the pages.
     * Allows easy navigation from page to page.

     <img src="assets/images/README-images/header.png" alt="Description">

+    Challenges
 - Footer
     * Nav bar to add additional navigation options.
     * Links to the social media for Luxe TimePieces will open in a new tab to allow easy navigation for the user.